For a place with so much history and beauty, it’s funny that what DeLeon Springs State Park is best known for is pancakes.

 Eventually, DeLeon Springs became one of Florida’s great pre-Disney roadside attractions, with a hotel, ballroom, beautiful gardens, tram and boat rides.
 The Old Sugar Mill pancake house dates to this era.
 Another of the attraction’s memorable features was Sunshine Sally, a water skiing baby elephant.

 By 1980, DeLeon Springs was no longer viable as an attraction and its future seemed to be as a real estate development.
-Fortunately, the community rallied to buy the property and it became a state park in 1982, joining several other former attractions as parks, including Weeki Wachee and Rainbow Springs.
-(This fall, Silver Springs in Ocala joins the state park system after a long history as an attraction.)
+Fortunately, the community rallied to buy the property and it became a state park in 1982, in a pattern repeated with several other former attractions that are now parks, including Weeki Wachee, Rainbow Springs and Silver Springs in Ocala.

 The park has preserved many items from its history.
 Near the restaurant, there’s an outdoor exhibit of what’s left of the original mill wheel from the original sugar mill plus other pieces of mill equipment .
 Signs mark the locations of key points from the park’s days as an attraction.